edgelesssys/marblerun/samples/helloc++/README.md

 # How to create a C++ Marble
-This example shows how to build a confidential C++ application and run it in Marblerun.
-This can serve you as a blueprint for making existing applications Marblerun-ready or creating new [Marbles](https://docs.edgeless.systems/marblerun/#/getting-started/marbles).
-If you haven't already, [setup Marblerun](../../BUILD.md#build) to get ready.
+This example shows how to build a confidential C++ application and run it in MarbleRun.
+This can serve you as a blueprint for making existing applications MarbleRun-ready or creating new [Marbles](https://docs.edgeless.systems/marblerun/#/getting-started/marbles).
+If you haven't already, [setup MarbleRun](../../BUILD.md#build) to get ready.

 **Note:** You can run this example on any hardware by simulating the enclave through setting `OE_SIMULATION=1` as environment variable.
 This might help you to get started with with the development of confidential apps.
 However, please notice that this bypasses any security.
-Detailed information on how to develope secure Marbles can be found in [Marbleruns documentation](https://docs.edgeless.systems/marblerun/#/workflows/add-service).
+Detailed information on how to develop secure Marbles can be found in [MarbleRun's documentation](https://docs.edgeless.systems/marblerun/#/workflows/add-service).

 The directory `app` contains the application code: